Table of Contents

 Ayurvedic Action / Karma

-- Anlomna: Anulomna means one which promote excretions and favour discharge
+- Anlomna: Anulomna means one which promotes excretions, and favor discharge

 - Medhya: Improves the intellect